 Servicing and MOT

 Your car needs regular servicing to keep it running well.
-The cost of each service, and any maintenance repairs necessary due to general wear, are included as part of your worry-free lease package.
+The cost of each service and any routine repairs are included as part of your worry-free lease package.
 Servicing will either be at set times during your lease agreement, or when your car has been driven a certain number of miles.

 What’s included in your service